odracir04/lend-and-rent/README.md

 ![DeploymentView](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC16T3/blob/main/docs/Architecture%20and%20Design/physical_architecture.png)

 ### Vertical prototype
-To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system integrating as much technologies we can.
+To help on validating all the architectural, design and technological decisions made, we have implemented a vertical prototype, a thin vertical slice of the system integrating as many technologies as we can.

-In this subsection please describe which feature, or part of it, you have implemented, and how, together with a snapshot of the user interface, if applicable.

-At this phase, instead of a complete user story, you can simply implement a small part of a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).
+The vertical prototype consists of a simpler version of the apps home page containing only the following functionalities:
+- Book display
+- Database access for book retrieval
+- Book search
+- Theming, dark and light mode

 ## Project management
+> [!WARNING]
+> This section is not written out yet.
 Software project management is the art and science of planning and leading software projects, in which software projects are planned, implemented, monitored and controlled.

 In the context of ESOF, we recommend each team to adopt a set of project management practices and tools capable of registering tasks, assigning tasks to team members, adding estimations to tasks, monitor tasks progress, and therefore being able to track their projects.